Moonshot Astronaut Families: Update

 Moonshot Astronaut Families: The Research Project

 My aim, with this research project, is to shed light on the shared history, the group stories, and the insider realities of astronaut families during the Moonshot era (1961-1972).
-I’m conducting oral history interviews and using archival data* to explore the realities of work, home, and community life for the astronaut families, while often contrasting this to media portrayals of “the Astronaut,” “the Astronaut Wife” and the “Astronaut Family” during this Moonshot era.
+I use the story of one cohort (initially) to exemplify the major themes I’m uncovering.
+Using oral history interviews and archival data* I explore the realities of work, home, and community life for the astronaut families, while often contrasting reality to media portrayals of “the Astronaut,” “the Astronaut Wife” and the “Astronaut Family” during this Moonshot era.

-I focus on NASA Astronaut Group 2 (1962) and Group 3 (1963) because these astronauts were selected specifically to realize JFK’s goal of “landing a man on the moon by the end of the decade.”
-And, also, because these cohorts (along with Group 1) were integral to establishing the unique work-family dynamics of the new astronaut occupation, and the new neighborhood communities that surrounded the NASA Johnson Space Center (then the Manned Space Center) in Houston.
+I focus on the cohort of NASA Astronaut Group 3 (1963) because my father was part of this group, and because this was the last group chosen before John F. Kennedy’s death.
+Moreover, Astronaut Groups 2 and 3 were the astronauts selected specifically to realize JFK’s goal of “landing a man on the moon by the end of the decade.”
+These cohorts (along with Group 1) were integral to establishing the unique work-family dynamics of the new astronaut occupation, and the new neighborhood communities that surrounded the NASA Johnson Space Center (then the Manned Space Center) in Houston.

 *My research methods intentionally focus on primary sources to get closer to the actual events and people in their own time.
 History is often about interpretation.
 I want to use sources that are as close to the original events as possible.
 Primary evidence/data include archival primary sources (Anne Lurton Scott and David R. Scott Papers at Emory’s Rose MARBL; LIFE reporter Dora Jane Hamblin’s Papers at the University of Iowa; Tom Wolfe’s Papers at the New York Public Library) and oral history interviews with early astronaut family members.